laravel/docs/http-client.md

 <a name="multi-part-requests"></a>
 #### Multi-Part Requests

 If you would like to send files as multi-part requests, you should call the `attach` method before making your request.
 This method accepts the name of the file and its contents.
-Optionally, you may provide a third argument which will be considered the file's filename:
+If needed, you may provide a third argument which will be considered the file's filename:

     $response = Http::attach(
         'attachment', file_get_contents('photo.jpg'), 'photo.jpg'
     )->post('http://example.com/attachments');

-Instead of passing the raw contents of a file, you may also pass a stream resource:
+Instead of passing the raw contents of a file, you may pass a stream resource:

     $photo = fopen('photo.jpg', 'r');